KhiopsML/khiops-doc/docs/tutorials/storage.md

 ## Using Khiops with Google Cloud Storage (GCS)

-Khiops can read and write datasets stored in GCS buckets using the `khiopsdriver-gcs` driver.
+Khiops can read and write datasets stored in GCS buckets using the `khiopsdriver-gcs` package.
 Once configured, you can reference GCS paths directly in Khiops commands, scenarios and the GUI (where applicable) using the format `gs://<bucket-name>/path/to/file.csv`.

 ### Installation